westpoint-robotics/os-setup/README.md

 # os-setup
 Directions for customizing Operating System after basic install.
-(For faculty and staff only)
+(For faculty and staff use only)

 - These modifications are reccommended based on several years of experience with Ubuntu and interaction with Cadets working on ROS.
 - The biggest challenge most of us face is that we work on multiple projects and machines which are under the care of Cadets.